 Editor note: Updated December 25, 2020.
 This article will continue to evolve.
 Many of these photographs depicting safe social practices were shot before the pandemic, imagine these scenes with people keeping a two-meter—six foot— distance.

-Over the past six months, the pandemic and accompanying economic free-fall has disrupted almost everything about our lives, including the social connections we depend upon for survival and happiness.
+Over the past ten months, the pandemic and accompanying economic free-fall has disrupted almost everything about our lives, including the social connections we depend upon for survival and happiness.

-We are seeing a continuing spread of COVID-19 cases, and the rate of infection will very likely get worse in the coming months.
+We are seeing a continuing spread of COVID-19 cases, and the rate of infection is expected to get worse in the coming months.
 So how do we reinstate necessary public health protections while addressing widespread fears about the wide-ranging consequences of locked-down communities?
 Especially as the crisis drags on, trying the patience of of more and more people?

 "The basic principle is to allow activities that have a large benefit to the economy or human welfare but pose a small risk of infection." —Bill Gates